 Frequently Asked Questions

-Yes, iamfine.com continues to operate as of mid-2024.
+Yes, iamfine.com continues to operate.
 Verify current availability and pricing directly at iamfine.com before subscribing, as features and pricing can change.

 Does AloneAssist call 911 automatically if my parent doesn't answer?